weimarnetz/firmware/README.md

 Builds Images with Freifunk Firmware :)

 This is based on the firmware building code from [Freifunk Berlin](https://github.com/freifunk-berlin/firmware).
+Most of the documentation also applies here.